karenortizbecerra/website/content/research/working.md

 ---
-# An instance of the Pages widget.
+# An instance of the Blank widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages
-active: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 1

+# Section title
-title: 'Working Papers'
+title: WORKING PAPERS
+subtitle: Links to Draft & Project Description

+# Section subtitle
 subtitle:

 content: